gsi-ee/go4/distr/README_win.txt

   1. Compile with CYGWIN

   First of all, CYGWIN (http://cygwin.com/) should be installed.
-  This provides Unix like enviroment and allows to use shell-based build scripts.
+  This provides Unix like environment and allows to use shell-based build scripts.
   After CYGWIN installed, one should adjust login script (go4init.sh), where actual location of different components should be specified.
 Than copy your analysis (or one of Go4 examples,